 Annual installed capacity of the global solar market is expected to grow from 34.6 GW in 2013 to 59.6 GW in 2017, representing a compound annual growth rate ("CAGR") of 14.6%.
 Growth in PV inverter installations in key residential markets like the U.S. and China is expected to remain strong with expected CAGRs of 19.0% and 11.3%, respectively, during the same period, according to IHS Inc. ("IHS").
-According to IHS, the global inverter market accounted for approximately \$6.7 billion in revenues in 2013 and is expected to grow at a CAGR of 3.8% to reach approximately \$7.8 billion in revenues in 2017.
+According to IHS, the global inverter market accounted for approximately \$6.9 billion in revenues in 2013 and is expected to grow at a CAGR of 3.1% to reach approximately \$7.8 billion in revenues in 2017.
 Notwithstanding the foregoing, the solar industry has historically been cyclical and has experienced periodic downturns, including downward pricing pressure for PV modules, mainly as a result of overproduction.

 Within the global solar market, shipments of module level power electronics ("MLPE"), such as our power optimizers, are expected to double from 2012 through 2014.
 In 2013, these technologies were used in 59% of the residential installations in the U.S., one of our largest markets.
 Ongoing growth in the solar industry, combined with this accelerating transition within the industry to MLPE, is driving significant growth in the MLPE market tha is significantly outpacing the overall industry growth.
-According to GTM Research, a division of Greentech Media, Inc. ("GTM Research"), annual globs shipments of MLPE are expected to grow from approximately 1 GW of annual installed capacity globally in 2013 to approximately 5 GW in 2017, representing a CAGR of 46.0%, and translating to approximately \$1 billion in industry revenue in 2017.
+According to GTM Research, a division of Greentech Media, Inc. ("GTM Research"), annual globa shipments of MLPE are expected to grow from approximately 1 GW of annual installed capacity globally in 2013 to approximately 5 GW in 2017, representing a CAGR of 46.0%, and industry revenues are expected to grow from approximately \$326 million to approximately \$957 million over the same time period.
 DC optimizers are expected to account for 57% of the cumulative MLPE market (as measured by megawatt ("MW") capacity shipped) between 2013 and 2017, with market share expected to grow at a 47.6% CAGR over the same time period.